Site owners, Historic England, took leadership of the restoration project at Shrewsbury Flaxmill Maltings in 2014.

 It‘s a huge task fixing the enormous Main Mill and Kiln buildings.
 Architects, surveyors, brick specialists, builders, carpenters, ecologists, engineers, ironworkers, roofers, scaffolders (there’s been a lot of scaffolding over the years) and the project partners have worked together to solve the challenges that these historic buildings have presented, and it’s taken some modern-day innovative thinking to save and restore them.

-The restoration of these two buildings started in 2017 and will be completed in 2022, when we will open the site and welcome people to enjoy a revitalised Shrewsbury Flaxmill Maltings.
+The restoration of these two buildings started in 2017 and was completed in 2022.
+You can now visit the site and enjoy a revitalised Shrewsbury Flaxmill Maltings.

 The future plan is that the remaining four derelict listed buildings on site will be restored in the coming years, once plans for how they will be used and funding to carry out the restoration works are in place.